thanasis457/Mooc-platform/README.md

 ## Issues when running from source
 1. I haven't tested any python version earlier than 3.6

-2. When having Anaconda installed conflicts may appear, so be sure to either disable it or uninstall it completely.
+2. When having Anaconda installed conflicts may appear, so be sure to either disable it or uninstall it completely

+### It is highly recommended to run from source rather than the packaged files since conflicts may appear